 Business Careers, Dillard McCollum, G.W.
 Brackenridge, Harlandale, Highlands, John F. Kennedy, John Paul Stevens, International School of the Americas, Karen Wagner, L.W.
 Fox Tech Academy, Luther Burbank, Memorial, Oliver Wendell Holmes, Robert E. Lee, Sam Houston, Sidney Lanier, Southside, Southwest, Thomas A. Edison.

 Brownsville Porter, Donna North, Edinburg, Grulla, Hidalgo, Johnny Economedes, La Feria, Lopez, Mission Veterans, Pharr-San Juan-Alamo, Pharr-San Juan-Alamo Memorial, Pharr-San Juan-Alamo North, Pharr-San Juan-Alamo Southwest, Port Isabel, Raymondville, South Texas-BETA, South Texas- Health Professions, Valley View.

-Akins, David Crockett, Ellison (Killeen), John H. Reagan, Killeen, Lyndon B. Johnson, Manor, Shoemaker (Killeen), University (Waco), William B. Travis, Waco.
+Akins, David Crockett, Ellison (Killeen), Northeast Early College (formerly Reagan), Killeen, Lyndon B. Johnson, Manor, Shoemaker (Killeen), University (Waco), William B. Travis, Waco.